 Issuance of “unmodified” means an auditor, upon review of an organization’s financial statements and accompanying notes, concluded that the financial statements and accompanying notes are presented fairly, conform to generally accepted accounting principles, and fairly represent the true financial picture of the organization.

-For the seventh consecutive year, ARCHS has also successfully completed a federal 2 CFR 200 audit (formerly called an A-133 audit) for its work with federal funding.
-A 2 CFR 200 audit is required for any organization that expends more than $750,000 in a year in funding from the federal government.
+For the tenth consecutive year, ARCHS has also successfully completed a federal 2 CFR 200 audit (formerly called an A-133 audit) for its work with federal funding.
+A 2 CFR 200 audit is required for any organization that expends more than $750,000 in one year from federal government funding.

-During FY 2016, ARCHS had a $19 million impact on the region.
-Within that number, $8 million were grants and other revenues, and $11 million were funds/resources secured by ARCHS' education and social service program partners.
+During FY 2020, ARCHS had a $30.18 million impact on the region.
+Within that number, $11 million were grants, and $19.1 million were funds/resources secured by ARCHS funded human service programs.

 According to ARCHS’ Chief Financial Officer Sheryl Mitchell, “The FY 2020 audit also highlighted that ARCHS’ “administrative overhead” costs are only 12.2 percent, which is below the national average of 25 percent as calculated by the national United Way and other groups.
 This means that 87.8 cents out of every dollar ARCHS manages goes to the delivery of human service programs that annually serve nearly 150,000 St. Louisans facing disparities and disadvantages.
 The remaining 12.2 cents provides strategic technical assistance and professional development services that assist in the management and evaluation of these vital programs.”